 - Leverage transit to accelerate implementing plans and policies. - Achieve goals and aspirations identified in General Plans. - Catalyze economic development and rejuvenation. - Advance the delivery of affordable and mixed-income housing. - Ensure a Good TOC will be easy and viable to implement

-For Residents, Transit Oriented Development means:
+For Residents and Businesses, Transit Oriented Development means:

-- A way to be less impacted by growth.

-- A healthier lifestyle for current and future generation.

-- More services within steps of their homes.
+- A way to be less impacted by growth. - A healthier lifestyle for current and future generations. - More services within your home or business.

 For Owners and Developers: